ssrivatsava7/Netflix-Portfolio/README.md

 Welcome to my portfolio — a fullstack web application that presents my profile in a sleek, modern interface inspired by the visual layout of Netflix.
 The goal: stand out by combining strong UI/UX with solid engineering and demonstrate the ability to deliver both design and code.

-## 🎯 Why This Project Matters

-* **Visual differentiation:** A dynamic, interactive experience instead of a static portfolio website.
-* **End-to-end fullstack demonstration:** From frontend UI to backend logic.
-* **Tech fluency:** Highlights proficiency in modern web development tools, component design, state management, and deployment.
-* **Recruiter-friendly:** Easy to explore work, navigate projects, and view the resume — all in one place.

 ## 🧰 Tech Stack

 * **Frontend:** TypeScript, React / Vite